 In mathematics logistic development coupled is with Normal distribution model.
 Turns out that also this model, which founds some applications in different disciplines, has important meaning for biology.
 Simple plants and gymnosperms include above 150 thousands specieses, angiosperms above 250 t. specieses, fungi 1,5 mln, insects about 1 mln, primitive animals tens thousands, fishes 24,5 t., reptiles 13 t., birds 9350, mammals 4630.
 Moreover the same conception describes evolution on higher levels, Mega - whole biological evolution and Giga - three phases of gigaevolution - see diag 2.
 Gradual changes on these levels can - in a greater temporal scale - show differentiation.
 In reference to biological megaevolution logistic theory clearly illustrates and can explain so called "Cambrian explosion" (590-545 millions of years).
 It shows that development after achievement of certain critical level suddenly accelerates - see end of text - mechanism of evolutional processes.
 2. Gigaevolution

-- Type I, planetary, is connected with transition inside simple religious culture, about 10000 BC
+- Type I, planetary, is connected with transition inside simple backward culture, about 10000 BC

-- Type II, civilization which is entering in interplanetary space, is connected with transition from simple religious culture to complex scientific culture, present and future time
+- Type II, civilization which is entering in nearby cosmic space, is connected with transition from simple backward culture to complex scientific culture, present and future time

-- Type III, which is entering in interstellar, intergalactic and intercosmic space, far future
+- Type III, which is entering in interplanetary space, far future

 Processes of gigaevolution and biological megaevolution possess common turning point, it was appearance of fish-amphibia similar to genus Ichthyostega (370 millions of years).
 According to mechanism of evolutional processes (see p.3) a limiting factor designating this turning point and developmental limits was environment - properties of environment.
 It designates framework both for mega as well as giga evolution. diagram 4.
 Genus being turning point of whole gigaevolution.
 Conception of microevolution of Gould-Eldredge can get confirmation from the point of view of my theory of biomegaevolution, considering that evidences confirming its rightness seem to be more convincing than evidences in interest of Punctuationalism.
 Hitherto conception of Gould-Eldredge was treated harshly.
 There is not its in basic manuals from a scope of biology.